1. Home

 Mobile experience (below 600px screen width):

-• You can customize mobile layouts independently using the Mobile editor mode (see Article: Mobile & Responsive Design)
+• You can customize mobile layouts independently using the Mobile editor mode

 Tablet experience (600–1280px screen width):

-• Page displays using desktop layout (48-column grid)
+• Pages display using the desktop layout

 • Content scales proportionally to screen width